gecio/gecio.github.io/docs/_optimist/guided_tour/step14/index.en.md

     immutable: <true | false>
 ```

--   Parameter Name: Name of the parameter
+-   `Parameter Name`: Name of the parameter
--   type: The type of the parameter (string, number, json,
+-   `type`: The type of the parameter (string, number, json,
     comma\_delimited\_list, boolean)
--   label: Name of the parameter (optional)
+-   `label`: Name of the parameter (optional)
--   description: The description of the parameter (optional)
+-   `description`: The description of the parameter (optional)
--   default: Default value of the parameter.
+-   `default`: Default value of the parameter.
 Will be used, if the
     parameter isn't defined (optional)
--   hidden:  If the parameter should be hidden in the creation process,
+-   `hidden`:  If the parameter should be hidden in the creation process,
     you can set hidden: *true* as parameter (Optional and set to *false*
     by default)
--   constraints: You can set a list of constraints.
+-   `constraints`: You can set a list of constraints.
 If these aren't
     fulfilled, the stack creation will fail.
--   immutable: If this parameter is set to true, the parameter can't be
+-   `immutable`: If this parameter is set to true, the parameter can't be
     changed with a stack update.
 (This will raise an error if attempted)

 Resources